 This is like the exact reverse of when we recently updated our Virgin Media TV review.
 All the complexity was in their bundles, Sky meanwhile only offers the TV we've already talked about up to this point, while adding various levels of broadband and home phone on top.

 There are a few good reasons you might want to bundle up (one bill, less hassle etc.) but the number one reason has to be cost.
 Bundles are notoriously cheaper compared to what you'd have to pay if you separated out broadband, TV and phone.
 Best advice we can give is always consider a bundle first.

 Sky makes things a lot simpler than Virgin Media when it comes to getting TV on its own.
 We reckon that some of that is down to the fact Sky comes through a satellite dish, where Virgin Media comes through the same cable they supply your broadband with.
 There's more 'in it' for Virgin Media to tie the two inextricably together, and therefore they seem to make it more difficult to have them apart.

 No such problem with Sky.
 Not only can you just sign up for TV only, but these solo packages work in exactly the same ways as the ones that come bundled with broadband: you get the Entertainment Pack, then you add on anything else you want.
 Simple.

 Nonetheless, Sky's Box Sets, kids TV, free Asian and Indian channels and 30-day catch-up facility keep it ahead of the game in most areas.
-Next year, Sky will be offering its full services entirely via the internet (no dish), and it will be interesting to see if it can transform its services at that time to something leaner and more future-proof than it has right now.
+Sky is still promising to offer its full services entirely via the internet (no dish) though it has been murmuring about this for a good couple of years now.
+It will be interesting to see if it can transform its services at that time to something leaner and more future-proof than it has right now.